-Executive Lead - Director of Finance ABM 14-15-003 Disabili ty Discrimination Estates Compliance Report Issued March 2015 Reasonable Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline lost Recent ate/Comment Revised Deadline 4 Costs to achieve compliance with DDA identified in Estates Facilities Performance Management System (EFPMS) data could not be reconciled to previously commissioned disabled persons access reports.
+Executive Lead - Director of Finance ABM 14-15-003 Disabili ty Discrimination Estates Compliance Report Issued March 2015 Reasonable Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Actio Original Agreed Deadline lost Recent late/Comment Revised Deadline 4 Costs to achieve compliance with DDA identified in Estates Facilities Performance Management System (EFPMS) data could not be reconciled to previously commissioned disabled persons access reports.
 Procedures will be established to demonstrate the derivation of EFPMS declared compliance costs (including reconciliation to surveys) Μ Agreed - However, the DDA act requires the Health Board to make services available to all patients, visitors and staff.
 Therefore in some cases there is no need to take action until a concern is raised over the accessibility to the service provided.
 Whilst it is important for the Health Board to address the fundamental accessibility issues such as disabled access through doors, hearing loops etc. More specific actions are only required if the Health Board cannot provide those services within its existing estate.
-31/08/2018 Director of Strategy in Augus Board will go to tender for the including DDA review.
-The contract for this work ha NHS Shared Business Servit have taken place.
+31/08/2018 Following meetings with the Strategy in August 2021, it w go to tender for the provision DDA review.
+The contract for this work ha NHS Shared Business Servi have taken place.
 It is anticip by 31 st March 2022.
 This wo board's maximum exposure provisions.
-February 2022: Work has co facet survey which is schedu April 2022: Currently awaitin recently undertaken, which a meetings with the Chief Executive and at 2021, it was agreed that the Health e provision of the Six Facet Survey s been awarded to a company on the ces framework, and initial meetings bated that the work will be completed rk will quantify the value of the health under DDA in terms of repairs and new commenced on the completion of the six led to be completed in April 2022.
+February 2022 Chief Executive and Director of vas agreed that the Health Board will of the Six Facet Survey including s been awarded to a company on the ces framework, and initial meetings bated that the work will be completed rk will quantify the value of the health under DDA in terms of repairs and new e completion of the six facet survey npleted in April 2022.
+30/04/2022